 No streaming service is perfect, and Vue definitely has some downsides, outlined below:

-- A bit more pricey than competitors like DIRECTV NOW ($35/month) and Sling TV ($20/month)
+- A bit more pricier than some streaming services like Sling TV and Philo

 Is PlayStation Vue Worth It?